Krishnadevaraya: War with Kalinga

-The Gajapatis of Odisha ruled a vast land comprising Bengal, Andhra region and Odisha.
-Krishna Deva Raya's success at Ummatur provided the necessary impetus to carry his campaign into Coastal Andhra region which was in control of the Gajapati Raja Prataparudra Deva.
+The Gajapatis of Odisha ruled a vast land comprising parts of Bengal, Andhra, and Odisha.
+Krishnadevaraya's success at Ummatur provided the necessary impetus to carry his campaign into the coastal Andhra region, which was under the control of the Gajapati king Prataparudra Deva.
 The Vijayanagara army laid siege to the Udayagiri fort in 1512.
 The campaign lasted for a year before the Gajapati army disintegrated due to starvation.
-Krishna Deva Raya offered prayers at Tirupati thereafter, along with his wives Tirumala Devi and Chinnama Devi.
-The Gajapati army was then met at Kondaveedu, where the armies of Vijayanagara, after establishing a siege for a few months, began to retreat due to heavy casualties.
-Then Timmarusu discovered a secret entrance to the unguarded eastern gate of the fort and launched a night attack that culminated with the capture of the fort and the imprisonment of Prince Virabhadra, the son of Prataparudra Deva.
-Vasireddy Mallikharjuna Nayak took over as governor of Kondaveedu thereafter.
+Krishnadevaraya offered prayers at Tirupati thereafter, along with his wives Tirumala Devi and Chinnama Devi.
+The Gajapati army was then met at Kondaveedu.
+The armies of Vijayanagara, after establishing a siege for a few months, began to retreat due to heavy casualties.
+Timmarusu discovered a secret entrance to the unguarded eastern gate of the fort and launched a night attack.
+This culminated with the capture of the fort and the imprisonment of Prince Virabhadra, the son of Prataparudra Deva.
+Vasireddy Mallikharjuna Nayaka took over as governor of Kondaveedu thereafter.

-Krishnadevaraya planned an invasion of Kalinga, but Prataparudra, learned of this plan and formulated his own plan to defeat Krishandevaraya and the Vijayanagara Empire at the fort of Kalinganagar.
-But the wily Timmarusu discovered Prataparudra's plan by bribing a Telugu deserter from the service of Prataparudra.
+Krishnadevaraya planned an invasion of Kalinga, but Prataparudra learned of this plan and formulated his own plan to defeat the former at the fort of Kalinganagar.
+Timmarusu discovered Prataparudra's plan by bribing a Telugu deserter from the service of Prataparudra.
 When the Vijayanagara Empire did invade, Prataprudra was driven to Cuttack, the capital of the Gajapati Kingdom.
-Prataparudra eventually surrendered to the Vijayanagara Empire, and gave his daughter, Princess Jaganmohini, in marriage to Sri Krishnadevaraya.
-Krishandevaraya returned all the lands that the Vijayanagara Empire had captured north of the Krishna River; this made the Krishna river the boundary between the Vijayanagara and Gajapati Kingdoms.
+Prataparudra eventually surrendered to the Vijayanagara Empire, and gave his daughter, Princess Jaganmohini, in marriage to Krishnadevaraya.
+Krishnadevaraya returned all the lands that the Vijayanagara Empire had captured north of the Krishna River; this made the Krishna river the boundary between the Vijayanagara and Gajapati Kingdoms.

 Krishnadevaraya established friendly relations with the Portuguese in Goa in 1510.
 The Emperor obtained guns and Arabian horses from the Portuguese merchants.
-He also utilized Portuguese expertise to improve the water supply to Vijayanagara City.
+He also utilized Portuguese expertise to improve the water supply to the Vijayanagara capital.

-Final conflict and death
+Final conflicts

 The complicated alliances of the empire and the five Deccan sultanates meant that he was continually at war.
 In one campaign, he defeated Golconda and captured its commander Madurul-Mulk, crushed Bijapur and its sultan Ismail Adil Shah, and restored the Bahmani sultanate to the son of Muhammad Shah II.